VinceIngram07/StressViz/README.md

 The application allows users to monitor their stress levels in real-time.
 Users can perform various tasks and see how these tasks affect their stress levels, helping them understand and manage their stress more effectively.

+## Setup

+1. **EmotiBit Setup**: Follow the [EmotiBit Documentation](https://github.com/EmotiBit/EmotiBit_Docs) to set up your EmotiBit device.

+2. **File Replacement**: After setting up your EmotiBit, navigate to the `EmotiBit Oscilloscope` data directory, typically located at `C:\Program Files\EmotiBit\EmotiBit Oscilloscope\data`.
+Replace the existing files in this directory with the files from the `emotibit` directory in this repository.
+You can find the `emotibit` directory [here](link-to-emotibit-directory-in-your-repo).

 ## Project Structure

 An overview of the files and directories in your project.
 For each file or directory, provide a brief description of what it does.